palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 date: 2025-01-20T14:32:07+0100
 description: This blog post looks into how 62 malicious extensions circumvent Google’s restrictions of remote code execution in extensions.
-One group of extensions is associated with the company Phoenix Invicta, another with Technosense Media.
-The largest group around Sweet VPN hasn’t been attributed yet.
+One group of extensions is associated with the company Phoenix Invicta.
+The other groups around Netflix Party and Sweet VPN haven’t been attributed yet.
-lastmod: '2025-01-24 14:05:32'
+lastmod: '2025-01-28T13:01:32+0100'
 title: Malicious extensions circumvent Google’s remote code ban
 ---